barentsen/vphas-website/README.md

 python ../ssi-server/ssi_server.py
 ```

-...and then simply point your browser at http://localhost:8000
+... and then point your browser at http://localhost:8000

 Authors
 -------